microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     export default App;
     ```

 1. Add the following `import` statements.
-Note: `CollaborativeTextArea` and `SharedStringHelper` will be defined later.
+Note: `CollaborativeTextArea` will be defined later.

     ```js
     import React from "react";